40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: CSF Fiesta Committee

 Requirements: (a) Applicants must not be married (which includes common law), divorced, and/or have had an annulment; (b) Applicants may not have or be expecting a child; (c) Applicants must be of Hispanic descent, between the ages of 18 and 22, having reached the age of 18 by July 25, 2020 and not older than the age of 22 as of July 25, 2020; (d) Applicants must be a United States citizen (or an eligible non-citizen) and a Colorado resident for at least six (6) months prior to application deadline; (e) Applicants must have a cumulative grade point average of 3.0 upon applying; (f) Applicants are required to submit a complete Fiesta Pageant application, (g) a current and official sealed high school or college transcript, (h) a resume detailing your personal and professional attributes, (h) a minimum of two (2) letters of recommendation.
-Please visit the scholarship website for more information.

 The Colorado State Fair Fiesta Queen Pageant encourages female Colorado residents of Hispanic descent to compete in their pageant for scholarship money.
 Judging is based upon personal interviews, a speech, an impromptu question, and other categories.
 The Fiesta Queen will receive $3,000, and other scholarship awards are available between $300 and $1,800.